redhotvengeance/deep_thought/README.md

 Hubot integrates wonderfully with Deep Thought.
 He communicates via the API, which means he'll need an account with an API generated.

-Once you've setup the Hubot user and have its API key, grab the Deep Thought Hubot script and add it to your Hubot.
+Once you've setup the Hubot user and have its API key, grab the [Deep Thought Hubot script](https://github.com/redhotvengeance/hubot-scripts/blob/add-deep-thought/src/scripts/deep-thought.coffee) and add it to your Hubot.

 Set the following config variables for your Hubot:

-    heroku config:set DEEP_THOUGHT_URL=https://your-deep-thought.herokuapp.com
+    heroku config:set HUBOT_DEEP_THOUGHT_URL=https://your-deep-thought.herokuapp.com
-    heroku config:set DEEP_THOUGHT_TOKEN=<hubot api key>
+    heroku config:set HUBOT_DEEP_THOUGHT_TOKEN=<hubot api key>

-Finally, Deep Thought likes to talk back to Hubot to let him know how deploys are going.
-Login to the Hubot account on Deep Thought, head to the `me` page, and set the `notification url` to `http://your.hubot.com/notify`.
+Finally, Deep Thought likes to talk back to Hubot to let him know how deploys have gone.
+Login to the Hubot account on Deep Thought, head to the `me` page, and set the `notification url` to `http://your.hubot.com/deep-thought/notify/:room_name`, where `:room_name` is the name of the chat room you'd like Hubot to post in.

-To learn more about how to ask Hubot to deploy, check out the Hubot script.
+To learn more about how to ask Hubot to deploy, check out the [Hubot script](https://github.com/redhotvengeance/hubot-scripts/blob/add-deep-thought/src/scripts/deep-thought.coffee).

+## Plugins

+Deep Thought is architected on a plugin-based system, making it extendable with new deployers and CI service integrations.
+To see currently available plugins, check out the list of [deployers](https://github.com/redhotvengeance/deep_thought/wiki/Deployers) and [CI services](https://github.com/redhotvengeance/deep_thought/wiki/CI-Services) found in the [wiki](https://github.com/redhotvengeance/deep_thought/wiki).

+### Deployers

+Looking to make a new deployer?
+Excellent!

+Your custom deployer should live in the `DeepThought::Deployer` namespace.
+Deep Thought deployers have two required methods: `setup?(project, config)` and `execute?(deploy, config)`.
+Both are predicate methods, and should return only truthy or falsy values.
+Your deployer should extend [`DeepThought::Deployer::Deployer`](https://github.com/redhotvengeance/deep_thought/blob/master/lib/deep_thought/deployer/deployer.rb), so it will inherit both of these methods - from there you can overwrite them with custom functionality as needed.

+#### `setup?(project, config)`

+The `setup?` method is called before deploys to ensure the project is setup as needed for the deploy to execute properly.
+For instance, if your deployer deploys by pushing to a Git remote, you can ensure that the Git remotes exist within `setup?`.
+Your deployer may have no need of `setup?`, in which case just don't bother overwriting the method.

+A reference to the project is passed to the `setup?` method, as is the project config (which is the hash generated from the project's `.deepthought.yml` file).
+You can use access to the config to take advantage of any deployer-specfic data that may have been put into the `.deepthought.yml` file.

+The `setup?` method should return `true` when successful and `false` when not.

+#### `execute?(deploy, config)`

+The `execute?` method is where deployment happens.

+This method should start the deploy and return once the deployment is finished.
+You also have access to the project config in this method, just in case any data from `.deepthought.yml` is necessary for deploying.

+Once the deployment is complete, the output log from the deployment should be stored in `deploy.log`.

+The `execute?` method should return `true` if the deploy was successful and `false` if it was not.

+#### Register

+You will also have to register your deployer with Deep Thought.
+When you register your deployer, you'll specify a key name and the deployer class.
+The key name is the same key used to set the `deploy_type` in `.deepthought.yml`.

+Here is an example of how to register a deployer with Deep Thought:

+    DeepThought::Deployer.register_adapter('key', DeepThought::Deployer::CustomDeployer)

+Make sure to add your new deployer to the [list of plugins](https://github.com/redhotvengeance/deep_thought/wiki/Deployers) so others can find it and benefit from your contributions!

+### CI Services

+Looking to make a new CI service integration?
+Fantastic!

+Your custom CI service should live in the `DeepThought::CIService` namespace.
+Deep Thought CI service integrations have two required methods: `setup?(settings)` and `is_branch_green?(app, branch, hash)`.
+Both are predicate methods, and should return only truthy or falsy values.
+Your CI service should extend [`DeepThought::CIService::CIService`](https://github.com/redhotvengeance/deep_thought/tree/master/lib/deep_thought/ci_service/ci_service.rb), so it will inherit both of these methods - from there you can overwrite them with custom functionality as needed.

+#### `setup?(settings)`

+The `setup?` method is called upon application start, and ensures the CI service is properly setup for use during the application lifetime.

+The application environment is passed to the method via the `settings` argument.
+The abstract method already sets three instance variables from the environment:

+- `@endpoint` - Set from `ENV['CI_SERVICE_ENDPOINT'], and specifies the URI to the CI service being pinged
+- `@username` - Set from `ENV['CI_SERVICE_USERNAME'], and specifies the username used for authentication with the CI service
+- `@password` - Set from `ENV['CI_SERVICE_PASSWORD'], and specifies the username used for authentication with the CI service

+It is likely you will not have to overwrite this method since it already sets these common variables.

+The `setup?` method should return `true` when successful and `false` when not.

+#### `is_branch_green?(app, branch, hash)`

+The `is_branch_green?` method is where build status checking happens.

+This method should ensure that for the app/branch/commit hash being deployed, the CI server has done a successful build.

+The `is_branch_green?` method should return `true` if the build was reported successful and `false` if it was not.

+#### Register

+You will also have to register your CI service with Deep Thought.
+When you register your CI service, you'll specify a key name and the CI service class.
+The key name is the same key used to set the `CI_SERVICE` environment variable.

+Here is an example of how to register a CI service with Deep Thought:

+    DeepThought::CIService.register_adapter('key', DeepThought::CIService::CustomCIService)

+Make sure to add your new CI service to the [list of plugins](https://github.com/redhotvengeance/deep_thought/wiki/CI-Services) so others can find it and benefit from your contributions!

 ## Enjoy